Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/wrapping-document.md

 Multiple documents can be wrapped at the same time in a single batch operation, creating a single checksum for the entire batch of raw documents.
 This is especially useful when using document store on the Ethereum blockchain to lower the transaction cost and time.

-In this guide, we will learn how to generate the checksum by running the `wrapping` process.
+In this task, we will learn how to generate the checksum by running the `wrapping` process.

 We will use the CLI tool to read all the files in the `raw-documents` folder, wrap them and then output the files in another directory `wrapped-documents`.

 A `merkleRoot`, a 64 character long string prepended with `0x` will be generated.
 The `merkleRoot` is the only information that will be stored onto the Blockchain to verify the issuance status of an OA document.

+## Running the wrap command

-From the folder containing the `raw-documents` folder, run:
+From the folder containing the `raw-documents` folder, run the command:

 ```sh
 open-attestation wrap raw-documents --output-dir wrapped-documents
 ```

+## Getting the response

-After running the CLI you will see the success message with the `Batch Document Root`.
+In the response, you will see the success message with the `Batch Document Root`.

 ```sh
 ✔  success   Batch Document Root: 0x80cc53b77c0539fc383f8d434ac5ffad281f3d64ae5a0e59e9f36f19548e1fff
 ```

+## Saving the merkle root
-In the above sample, the document root (also known as merkle root) is `0x80cc53b77c0539fc383f8d434ac5ffad281f3d64ae5a0e59e9f36f19548e1fff`, you will definitely have a different value.
+In the above sample, the batch document root (also known as "merkle root") is `0x80cc53b77c0539fc383f8d434ac5ffad281f3d64ae5a0e59e9f36f19548e1fff`, you will definitely have a different value.

-> Save this value for future reference.
+Save this value for future reference.

+## Viewing the wrapped documents

-At the same time, you will notice that another directory, `wrapped-document`, has been created:
+At the same time, you will notice that another directory `wrapped-documents` has been created:

 ```text
 wallet.json